The landlord is responsible for:

 - Guidance for tenants - private tenancies Department for Communities website

-The landlord is also obliged to provide the tenant with a rent book free of charge and a statement of tenancy terms within 28 days of the tenancy commencing.
+The landlord must give the tenant a rent book and a statement of tenancy terms within 28 days of the tenancy starting.

 New private landlord qualification

-A new qualification has been developed for private landlords who let residential properties.
+There is a new qualification for private landlords who let residential properties.

-This Chartered Institute of Housing (CIH) Level 2 award in 'Letting and managing residential property' aims to promote good standards in privately rented accommodation as well as provide skills and knowledge to help landlords in their role.
+This Chartered Institute of Housing (CIH) Level 2 award in 'Letting and managing residential property':

 - email: email@example.com